Lauriacum: Lorcher fakes

-The so-called Lorcher counterfeits, also known as the Pilgrim Fakes were an attempt by Piligrim, of Passau, to claim the Diocese of Passau as the legitimate successor to the Diocese of Lauracum.
+The so-called Lorcher counterfeits, also known as the Pilgrim Fakes, were an attempt by Bishop Pilgrim of Passau to claim the Diocese of Passau as the legitimate successor to the Diocese of Lauriacum.

-In the basilica of St. Laurent is an oversized painting (8x5 m) dating from 1728, which the corresponding bishops call and depict according to the Lorcher falsification.
+In the Basilica of St. Lawrence is an oversized painting (8 x 5 m) dating from 1728 which the corresponding bishops call and depict according to the Lorcher falsification.